Overview of multiple sclerosis (MS)

-If you have multiple sclerosis (MS), you probably already know your type.
+If you have MS, you probably already know your type.
 However, what you may not know are the differences between your type and the other types of MS.

-RRMS is the most common form of MS. As many as 85 percent of people with MS receive an initial diagnosis of RRMS.
-RRMS is characterized by flare-ups or attacks of inflammation in the central nervous system (CNS).
+RRMS is the most common form of MS. As many as 85% of people with MS receive an initial diagnosis of RRMS.
+RRMS is characterized by flare-ups or attacks of inflammation and demyelination in the central nervous system (CNS).

 These flare-ups are followed by remission periods with improved or completely resolved symptoms.
-People who’ve been living with RRMS for 10 years gradually develop SPMS.
+People living with RRMS sometimes gradually develop SPMS, usually after about 10 years.

 RRMS symptoms come on suddenly and include episodes of:

-PPMS is characterized by a steady worsening of neurologic function without distinct attacks or remission periods.
+PPMS is characterized by steadily worsening neurologic function without distinct attacks or remission periods.

 This type of MS involves considerably less of the type of inflammation seen in RRMS, resulting in fewer brain lesions and more spinal cord lesions.